 Our whole person approach and just culture (which advocates fostering a culture of honesty, fairness and learning instead of blame) is delivered through our Be There for Life (BTFL) programme.
 The programme is founded on our ISO 45001 and ISO 45003 standards, as well as our safety values and expected safety behaviours.
 We reinvigorated BTFL in 2022 with renewed commitment and investment.
 During 2022 we continued to mature our BTFL program in support of our whole person approach to occupational health and safety management.
 Key to our progress was a significant exercise with an external risk, safety and performance management consultancy to assess our safety behaviours and address any identified issues.
 Alongside point of work improvements, key outputs of this process included the creation of a dedicated culture group and a new enterprise-balanced scorecard for the proactive monitoring and reporting of leading and lagging safety culture indicators.
 Our occupational health, safety and wellbeing standards ISO 45001 identifies that an organisation has a responsibility for the occupational health and safety of its employees, including the prevention of work-related injury and ill health, providing safe and healthy workplaces and promoting and protecting all forms of physical and psychological health.
-ISO 45003 is a framework providing quidance on psychosocial risk management in support of creating a psychologically safe place to work as part of an occupational health and safety management system.
+ISO 45003 is a framework providing guidance on psychosocial risk management in support of creating a psychologically safe place to work as part of an occupational health and safety management system.
 As the first organisation globally to be certified to the ISO 45003 standard, we are proud of our ground-breaking work to end the stigma of mental health and our proactive approach to tackling mental health risks in the workplace.
+The balanced scorecard underpins our new approach, featuring more leading indicators (proactive and preventive measures such as training, assessments, communications, etc.) alongside established lagging indicators.
+The scope of our work in this area is not limited to our organisation, and in 2022 we focused on sharing our approach with our supply chain partners (see more on page 46).
+We rely on our supply chain to support the delivery of our solutions, and their safety and wellbeing are as important to us as our own colleagues.
+Our industry-leading approach to health, safety and wellbeing was recognised through numerous awards in 2022 (see page 5).
+Next steps Throughout 2023, we will continue to embed our BTFL model to reduce unplanned incidents through the creation of a safe and inclusive workplace.
+We will combine our ISO 45001 and ISO 45003 policies to reinforce the parity between physical and psychological risk.
+To build on the impact of our organisation-wide culture group and balanced scorecard, we aim to embed dedicated groups and scorecards in every customer account by the end of 2023.
+BTFL Culture Group members, representative of all disciplines.
+Refreshed terms of reference, expectations and empowerment developed and agreed by the members.
+Monthly meetings covering innovation, reward & recognition, operations feedback and trend analysis.
+Quarterly enterprise culture group meetings where representatives from each group can meet to discuss positive, cultural change initiatives.

-Approach The BTFL Culture Group was formed to create engagement between colleagues to review and assess our safety behaviours, standards and culture, as well as to provide a forum for sharing innovative ideas in the spirit of continuous improvement.
-Reward & Recognition - Awards, Standards & Accreditations - STOP Culture
+The BTFL Culture Group was formed to create engagement between colleagues to review and assess our safety behaviours, standards and culture, as well as to provide a forum for sharing innovative ideas in the spirit of continuous improvement.

+Reward & Recognition

+- Awards, Standards

+& Accreditations

+- STOP Culture